tawebbcn/bcn-webdev-checklists/retrospectives.md

   - What they liked most on the project (and on the module)
   - What they liked least on the project (and on the module)

+- take a picture and upload it here in ./retrospectives